nautes-labs/website/src/en/guide/user-guide/code-repo.md

 ---
 footerLink: /guide/user-guide/code-repo
-title: Maintain Code Repository
+title: Maintain Code Repository and its Authorization
 ---

-# Maintain Code Repository
+# Maintain Code Repository and its Authorization

 Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes.